electron/electron/docs/api/chrome-command-line-switches.md

 Enables remote debug over HTTP on the specified `port`.

+## --proxy-server=`address:port`

+Uses a specified proxy server, overrides system settings.
+This switch only affects HTTP and HTTPS requests.

+## --no-proxy-server

+Don't use a proxy server, always make direct connections.
+Overrides any other proxy server flags that are passed.

 ## --host-rules=`rules`

 Comma-separated list of `rules` that control how hostnames are mapped.